Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Conclusion

 \section{Conclusion}

-This work characterises an optimal solution of the non-convex problem related to low-rank linear approximation.
-As shown in Theorem~\ref{prop22}, the closed-form solution is in fact the orthogonal projection of the unconstrained problem solution $\BBB \AAA^\dagger$ onto a low-dimensional subspace.
-This subspace is the span of the first $k$ left singular vectors of a matrix $\ZZZ$, which is defined as the multiplication of $\BBB$ by the projector onto the span of the rows of $\AAA$.
-The theorem also provides a characterisation of the error between the low-rank approximation and the true trajectory.
-The expression of the $\ell_2$-norm of the error is in fact closed-form and depends on the singular values of $\BBB$ and $\ZZZ$ and on the scalar product between right singular vectors of $\AAA$ and $\BBB$.
-Based on this theorem, Proposition~\ref{rem:2} then shows that the eigen-vectors and eigen-values in low-rank DMD can be deduced from the eigen-decomposition of matrices in $\Rr^{k \times k}$, independently from the number of observations.
+This work shows that we can compute in polynomial time an optimal solution of the non-convex problem related to low-rank linear approximation.
+As shown in Theorem~\ref{prop22}, a closed-form solution is in fact the orthogonal projection of the unconstrained problem solution onto a specific low-dimensional subspace.
+The theorem also provides a closed-form characterization of the optimal approximation error.
+Based on these results, we show in Proposition~\ref{rem:2} that the EVD of this optimal solution can be obtained directly from the snapshots with a complexity of $\mathcal{O}(m^2(m+n))$.
+This off-line complexity is the same as for state-of-the-art sub-optimal methods.
+Finally, we illustrate through numerical simulations in synthetic and physical setups, the gain brought by using this optimal approximation.

-These theoretical results yield a method to compute the optimal solution in polynomial time.
-The results also serve to design algorithms computing optimal low-rank approximation with a low-computation effort.
-In particular we propose an algorithm building exactly low-rank DMD with an off-line complexity going as $\mathcal{O}(m^2(m+n))$, which is the same as for state-of-the-art sub-optimal methods.
-This reduced model can then be run with an attractive on-line complexity scaling as $\mathcal{O}(kn)$, \ie independently of the trajectory length $T$.

-Finally, we illustrate through numerical simulations in synthetic and physical setups, the significant gain in accuracy brought by the proposed algorithm in comparison to state-of-the-art sub-optimal approaches. \\